GIORGI carbide forged chisel

 MORE INFO

-Lettering chisels or flat chisels are ideal for carving lettering and details out of stone, but can also be used to shape edges or - depending on the width of the cutting edge and size of the stone - smooth surfaces.
+Lettering chisels or flat chisels can be used to carve lettering and details out of the stone very well, but also to shape edges or - depending on the width of the cutting edge and the size of the stone - to smooth surfaces.

-Sculpting tools made of carbide or with carbide inserts are particularly suitable for processing hard types of stone.
-Carbide tools need to be sharpened less frequently during work, as the material is so strong that there is less abrasion than with tools made of forged steel.
+Sculpting tools made of carbide or with carbide inserts are particularly suitable for carving hard types of stone.
+Carbide tools require less re-sharpening during work, as the material is so strong that there is less abrasion than with forged steel tools.
 The carbide cutting edge therefore has a longer service life.
-However, if carbide chisels are ground to a very sharp point or thinly, careful working is required as carbide is a brittle material due to its hardness and can easily break when ground thinly.
-Levering movements during hammering can also lead to breakage or loosen the carbide pin from the steel casing.
+However, if carbide chisels are ground very sharp or thin, careful working is required, as carbide is a brittle material due to its hardness and can easily break when ground thin.
+Levering movements when hammering can also lead to breakage or loosen the carbide pin from the steel casing.

 The rule of thumb for hard stone is: the harder the stone, the blunter the cutting angle of the chisel should be.
 With hard stone such as granite, the chisel is placed at almost a right angle and the stone is virtually pulverised.
 The chisel therefore has a very blunt cutting edge.
 For crystalline stone such as hard marble, a more pointed tool with a sharper cutting edge is required.
 The chisel is set flat so that the stone can chip off without damaging the underlying crystalline structure.

-Carbide chisels can also be used for processing sandstone.
+Carbide chisels can also be used for working sandstone.
 As sandstone is highly abrasive, forged steel chisels can wear relatively quickly.
-Carbide cutting edges also have a longer service life here due to their hardness.
-However, it must be taken into account that the carbide pins are usually set in steel.
+Carbide cutting edges have a longer service life due to their hardness.
+However, it should be noted that the carbide pins are usually set in steel.

-As with crystalline stone, pointed chisels tend to be used for working sandstone: The aim with this type of stone is to destroy the bond between the sand particles when striking, for which a pointed tool is better suited than a blunt one.
-However, the same applies here: for very hard sandstone, use a less pointed chisel that is less likely to break.
+As with crystalline rock, pointed chisels tend to be used for working sandstone: the aim with this type of rock is to destroy the bond between the sand particles when striking, for which a pointed tool is better suited than a blunt one.
+However, the same applies here: for very hard sandstone, use less pointed chisels that are less likely to break.